 The Immune System is controlled amongst other things by hormonal and endocrine factors.
-We are only just now learning about how the "gender hormones" comprised of androgens, oestrogen and testosterone, have in modulating MS activity.
-Hormonal and endocrinological activity appear to have direct effects on MS processes as well as indirect effects via their influence on immune and neurological activity.
-For example, while it used to be thought that inflammation-stimulating catalysts in the brain were set off solely by immune cells and neurochemicals crossing the blood-brain barrier, it has recently been revealed that such inflammatory triggers can enter the central nervous system not just by crossing the blood-brain barrier but by using hormones as a facilitator to cross directly via the cerebrospinal fluid (the fluid that bathes the brain and spinal cord).
+We are only just now learning how the 'gender hormones', comprised of androgens, oestrogen and testosterone, modulate MS activity.
+Hormonal and endocrinological activity appears to have direct effects on MS processes as well as indirect effects via their influence on immune and neurological activity.
+For example, while it used to be thought that inflammation-stimulating catalysts in the brain were set off solely by immune cells and neurochemicals crossing the blood-brain barrier, it has recently been revealed that such inflammatory triggers can enter the central nervous system not just by crossing the blood-brain barrier but by using hormones as a-facilitators to cross directly via the cerebrospinal fluid (the fluid that bathes the brain and spinal cord).